 This is Part 1 of 3 in Rheaply’s discussions with other SAP.iO cohort members.
-Stay tuned for future Q&A’s with Wise Systems and Ivaldi.
+Read other Q&A’s with Wise Systems and Ivaldi.

 Rheaply was selected to be a part of SAP.iO’s Fall 2020 NY Cohort to help further drive innovation in the procurement and supply chain industries.
 Rheaply’s Asset Exchange Manager (AxM) is working to integrate with SAP products and be available on the SAP marketplace for existing customers to utilize.
 Through this platform, existing SAP customers will be able to start implementing a circular economy within, and outside, their organizations.